akaiuun12/pandasPractice/README.md

 # pandasPractice
-files for panda lecture in akaiuun12.github.io
+files for pandas lecture in akaiuun12.github.io